-Overall, net position with governmental activities increased by \$42.7 million due to the increase in contributed capital, growth related revenue increases and modest growth in expenditures.
+Overall, net position with governmental activities increased by \$18.4 million due to the increase in tax revenue, growth related revenue increases and lower expenditures.

-The following charts display the City's governmental activities for 2020, highlighting the proportionate elements of the Revenue and Expenses by program.
-As well as a detailed chart of sources of revenue in 2020 in the governmental activities.
+The following charts display the City's governmental activities for 2021, highlighting the proportionate elements of the Revenue and Expenses by program.
+As well as a detailed chart of sources of revenue in 2021 in the governmental activities.